mainmatter/reStations/README.md

-# Stations
+# reStations

+Rust-written REST-API wrapper around [trainline-eu/stations](https://github.com/trainline-eu/stations), a 'list of stations and associated metadata'.
+Hence the name.

-Educational project during internal Rust sessions
+This is an educational project we're working on during Mainmatter's internal Rust sessions

-### Project idea: API wrapper around https://raw.githubusercontent.com/trainline-eu/stations/refs/heads/master/stations.csv

-- Clones the repo if it hasn’t been yet, or pulls the latest version on master daily if it does
+This system consists of two applications:
+- `restations-cli`: A CLI that fetches the latest version of the `stations.csv` file in the stations repo and saves it into some not yet determined format.
+Could be a large (Geo)JSON blob, or maybe a SQL database.
-- Loads the data from stations.csv into memory
+- `restations-server`: A REST API the serves the data saved by `restations-cli` from memory.
-- Exposes the data through a REST API (there might be a OSDM spec for it)
--

-### Potential implementations

-- A lambda in AWS:
-    - All data compiled into app during build process, loaded as part of the binary.
-    - New binary generated every day.
-Generation process pulls the latest repo version.
-    - Spares us having to put data in a DB.
+The initial version of `restations-server` will have the data compiled in its binary, so that it can be served and scaled trivially.
+This comes at the cost of needing to deploy the latest version each time the latest version of `stations.csv` gets synced, but it saves us having to put the data in a database or a persistent storage.

-    - Later on, support pulling the data repo daily and updating it on the fly
+Later versions may support loading the data periodically at runtime.